jonathanpotts/Newsblast/README.md

 * **DiscordClientId**: The client ID for your Discord application.
 It can be found in the [Discord Developer Portal](https://discordapp.com/developers/applications).
 * **DiscordClientSecret**: The client secret for your Discord application.
 It can be found in the [Discord Developer Portal](https://discordapp.com/developers/applications).
 * **DiscordBotToken**: The bot token for your Discord application.
 It can be found in the [Discord Developer Portal](https://discordapp.com/developers/applications).
-* **AdministratorIds**: A comma-delimited list of the Discord user IDs of the administrators of your application.
+* **AdministratorIds**: A comma-delimited list of the Discord User IDs of the administrators of your application.

 ### Using a Different Database Provider